Adrian Dix: Early career

-Member of the Legislative Assembly
+Entry into elective politics

-Since 2005, Dix has served as the MLA for Vancouver-Kingsway.
+In 2005, Dix was elected as the MLA for Vancouver-Kingsway.
 He first served as the opposition critic for Children and Families and then served as the Health critic.
 As MLA, he cites among his achievements "bringing insulin pumps to children with Type 1 diabetes and his work on a successful campaign to stop three schools from being closed in Vancouver-Kingsway."

-2011 NDP leadership race
+Leader of the NDP

+After NDP leader Carole James announced her resignation, Dix was one of several candidates to run for the leadership.
 The last candidate to publicly launch his leadership bid, Dix campaigned on a platform of eliminating the HST, rolling back reductions in the corporate tax rate, supporting the redirection of carbon tax revenue to pay for public transit and infrastructure that reduces greenhouse gas emissions, supporting an increase in the minimum wage rate to $10 per hour, creating a provincial child care system, restoring grants to the post-secondary students, reducing interest on student loans, and restoring the corporation capital tax on financial institutions.

 His candidacy was endorsed by former interim BC NDP leader Joy MacPhail, amongst others.

 Dix led throughout the voting, narrowly defeating rival Mike Farnworth on the third and final ballot with 51.8% of the vote.

-Results

-2013 British Columbia provincial election

-Nearly all polls showed the NDP well ahead of the BC Liberals going into the 2013 election, with at least one showing the NDP ahead by as much as 20 points.
+Going into the 2013 election, nearly all polls showed the NDP well ahead of the BC Liberals, with at least one showing the NDP ahead by as much as 20 points.
 Two months prior to the election, The Province newspaper's front page featured a column by pundit Michael Smyth with the banner headline: "If This Man Kicked A Dog He Would Still Win The Election."
 However, in a result that shocked the party and political pundits, the BC Liberals won a fourth majority government.
 The BC NDP won 34 seats, one fewer than in 2009.

 Dix announced on September 18, 2013 that he would resign as party leader once a new leader (John Horgan) would be chosen in 2014.
 He also announced his intention to run for re-election as an MLA in the next provincial election.

-2017 British Columbia provincial election
+Cabinet minister

 After the NDP formed government as a result of the 2017 election, Dix was appointed Minister of Health.
+After Horgan stepped down and was succeeded as premier by David Eby in 2022, Dix retained the portfolio in the new Eby ministry.